Is Petroleum Distillates Harmful

 One of the most serious risks associated with petroleum distillates is the potential for fire and explosion.
 Petroleum distillates can ignite easily if exposed to open flames or sparks, and even small amounts can cause large explosions if not handled with care.
 It is important to take all necessary safety precautions when handling these materials, including wearing protective clothing and avoiding any open flames or sparks in the vicinity.

-See also Is Drinking Distilled Water Harmful
+See also How To Make Distilled Water For Humidifier

 Another risk associated with petroleum distillates is skin irritation.
 These materials can be absorbed through the skin and cause irritation, redness, and burning sensations.
 It is important to wear gloves when handling them to protect against any potential skin contact.
 Additionally, it is important to ensure that any spills are cleaned up immediately to prevent unnecessary exposure.